theatre-x/nsa_smacker/README.md

 - Run the program: ./nsa_smacker.sh

+How to undo blocks:

+Simply remove the domains you want to unblock from the "/etc/hosts" file.

 Notes:

 - Google resolve has yet to work if you are using HTTPS Everywhere in your browser.
 To block Google, first disable the rules for Google sites in HTTPS Everywhere which will prevent Google from working.